xmartlabs/xmartlabs.github.io/_posts/2020-05-04-Why-Sign-in-with-Apple-and-integration-guide.md

 ### Handle button press

 After we add the button, we need to implement the button tap handler.
-We'll will request *Sign in with Apple* permissions using `ASAuthorizationAppleIDProvider` class and we will use `ASAuthorizationController` to to handle authentication interface flow.
+We'll request *Sign in with Apple* permissions using `ASAuthorizationAppleIDProvider` class and we'll use `ASAuthorizationController` to handle the authentication interface flow.
 <p></p>
 Let's implement the button handler